JONATHAN DIMOND’S BIOGRAPHY

 "Classical Studies for Electric Bass Guitar (Vol.1)" (2014, JD Records)

-Tripataka's debut album featuring original jazz fused with world music influences.
+Tripataka's debut album featuring original jazz fused with world music influences."Gliese 667C" (2023, Earshift Records)

 Loops and Topology created a work that celebrates the century with a 75-minute composition looking back over some key figures and events as immortalised by radio recordings.
 The combined 8-piece band play along with the recorded voices of Churchill, Hitler, Gandhi, Earhardt, Whitlam, Howard, Freud, Einstein, Bradman, Melba, and a host of others, including Marconi himself.
 These figures are heard in "voice portraits" - a new technique using characteristic intonation patterns of a person's speech to make melody.
 The band plays music designed to emphasise this melody, so that when Bill Clinton talks about "that woman", it sounds like he's singing.
 The result is a new kind of opera.
 The two ensembles combine different approaches - Topology's contemporary classical perspective and Loops' jazz background - to create a new, wide-ranging ethos.